-- Collaborative Skills – an ability to engage Landcarers, various stakeholders and knowledge holders in the co-design of innovative and culturally appropriate events, workshops and or information.
+- Collaborative Skills – an ability to engage Landcarers, various stakeholders and knowledge holders in the co-design of innovative and culturally appropriate events, design of innovation and culturally appropriate events, workshops and or information.

-Please forward your resumé along with a short (no more than 2 page) cover letter to: email@example.com
+Please apply via SEEK and include your resumé along with a short (no more than 2 page) cover letter outlining how you meet the criteria.

 Candidate Collection Notice Statement